shidharthlaishram-101/shidharthlaishram-101/README.md

 * 🔭 I’m currently a Student pursuing Bachelors in Computer Science and Engineering.
 * 🌱 I’m currently learning Machine Learning and AI.
 * 📫 How to reach me: shidharthlaishram@gmail.com
-* ❤️ I love playing guitar, some sports, and play video-games sometimes.
 * ✅ You can see my working projects: https://www.youtube.com/playlist?list=PLK2KORVEWmb0eouP0PrIDeyvvRa90EI_L

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>